National Digital Research Centre

-The National Digital Research Centre, or NDRC, is a national accelerator programme in Ireland, for "globally ambitious" entrepreneurs, delivered by a consortium led by Dublin-based Dogpatch Labs, and supported by multiple venture capital firms.
+In Ireland, the National Digital Research Centre is a national accelerator programme for entrepreneurs.
+It is delivered by a consortium led by Dublin-based Dogpatch Labs, and supported by multiple venture capital firms.
 It offers a "mentorship-driven" approach, with €100,000 "founder-friendly" funding, and early stage supports including non-equity pre-accelerator programmes available to entrepreneurs across Ireland.
 It also runs a Masterclass Series for companies working in the start-up space, teaching them how to support young digital venture teams with significant scale potential.
 It succeeded a previous version of the concept, run by a team on behalf of five Irish third-level institutions.

 History

 The National Digital Research Centre was established in 2007 by a group of educational institutions operating under an agreement with the Minister for Communications, Climate Action and Environment.
 Once it no longer carried out research, it referred to itself as NDRC only.
 In September 2013, the market value of firms emerging from the Centre was reported to have doubled to €39m during 2012.

 In November 2020, the existing management team confirmed that they had lost the tender to run the NDRC, and that the organisation would be wound up.
 New operators, Dogpatch Labs and its regional partners, were appointed on a contract worth up to 17 million euro.